AllThingsSmitty/accessible-mega-menu/README.md

 AccessibleMegaMenu handles the showing and hiding of panels by adding or removing a CSS class.
 No inline styles are added to hide elements or create animation between states.

-The following is some rudimentary CSS for our example which enables the showing/hiding of and the layout of lists panels in the mega menu.
+This CSS example enables the showing/hiding of and the layout of lists panels in the mega menu.

 ```css
 /* mega menu list */